Exemptions and discounts for empty properties

-With the current significant housing pressures for local residents we have introduced a number of options to help bring empty properties back into use.
+In April 2013, the council changed its approach to council tax discounts and exemptions due to significant housing pressures for local residents.
+The council has introduced a number of options to help bring empty properties back into use.
+This includes:

-- Where a property has been empty and unfurnished for more than two years, an additional 50% premium is now added and these properties will therefore pay 150% council tax.
+- where a property has been empty and unfurnished for more than 2 years, an additional 50% premium is now added and these properties will therefore pay 150% council tax

 All other exemptions, discounts and discount disregards will remain the same.

 Depending on individual circumstances there are a number of options that you can consider in order to avoid having to pay council tax for an empty property.
 For instance, you could rent it out or sell it and advice on how to go about this is attached at the bottom of the page.